 This irritating odor increases especially after sexual intercourse and during the menstrual cycle.

 It is a condition that you should consult your doctor and seek treatment.

 White (Cheese, Milk Cut Style) Discharge Causes And Treatment

-If you have a white cheese-like discharge, you are dealing with a very large fungal infection.
+If you have a feta-like discharge, you are dealing with a very large fungal infection.

 The vagina is a wet, moist and warm environment.

-It is exactly the ideal environment that fungi seek to reproduce.
+This is exactly the ideal environment in which fungi try to reproduce.

 The discharge is usually odorless unless mixed with other infections.